Ashdod: Train

 The passenger railway connection to Ashdod opened in 1992 after the renovation of the historical railway to Egypt.
 Ashdod railway station is on Israel Railways' Binyamina/Netanya – Tel Aviv – Ashkelon line and it is located near Ad Halom Junction.
 The station was upgraded in 2003 when a new terminal building was built.
-The station building is modern, but proper road access to it was only organized on September 23, 2008, when a new road to the station was opened.
+The station building is modern, and proper road access to it was organized on September 23, 2008, when a new road to the station was opened.

 There is also heavy freight traffic in the area.
 Port of Ashdod has its own railway spur line as well as a special terminal for potash brought from the Sodom area and exported abroad.

 Buses

 A new central bus station opened in 1996.
 It serves as the terminus both for inter- and intracity lines.
 The central bus station is attached to the City Mall.
-Intercity bus lines connect the city with most population centers in central and southern Israel.
-Following is the list of bus companies serving routes at the central bus station:

-The Egged Ta'avura company has been operating urban buses in Ashdod since 2007.
-In addition, a share taxi service exists in Ashdod, operated by Moniyot HaIr.
-Most share taxi lines coincide with intracity bus lines.

-Cruise ships and yachts

-There is a passenger pier in the Port of Ashdod.
-The traffic at this gateway is constantly growing, especially due to cruise ship activities.
-The other sea gateway is Blue Marina.